 What’s happening at FDAMH just now?

-All of our services have continued to operate throughout lockdown online or by telephone.
+The majority of our services continue to be delivered online or by telephone.

-We are pleased to let you know that from Monday 24th August 2020 we are welcoming invited clients back to the centre.
-Due to limited space to allow for social distancing and safe working practices, face-to-face services are strictly appointment based and only for people who are unable to take part in services remotely.
-Such opening will, of course, be subject to ongoing guidance from local and national government.
+In-person appointments also continue to be available when essential.
+Due to limited space to allow for social distancing and safe working practices, face-to-face services are strictly appointment based and only for our most vulnerable clients who are unable to take part in services remotely.
+Such activity will, of course, be subject to ongoing guidance from local and national government.

 It is important that you read our Safety Guidance if you have an appointment to visit the Centre.

-If you are currently waiting for services and have specified you can only attend ‘in-person’ then our re-opening is good news!
-Please bear in mind we do have waiting lists to work through, but we will contact you about commencing with the service when a slot becomes available.
+If you are currently waiting for services and have specified you can only attend ‘in-person’ we will contact you about commencing with the service when a slot becomes available.
 In the meantime if you need help from us, please contact us.

 For our other clients happy to use telephone and online services, we will continue to provide these and we have been pleased at how successfully this is working for those taking part.